Gokulanbazhagan/19AI307_JAVA/Module-01/DAY-1/README.md

 1. Start the program.
 2. Define a class named 'Student'
 3. Declare a String variable 'name' and initialize it with the value "John"
-4. Declare a integer variable rollno and initialize it with the value "Chennai"
+4. Declare a integer variable rollno and initialize it with the value "15"
 5. Define a class named 'Test'
 6. Define the 'main' method within the 'Test' class
 7. Create an object 'obj' of the 'Student' class